Azure/azure-webpubsub/docs/getting-started/handle-events.md

     </html>
     ```

-You can test the server by running `node server.js` and access `http://localhost:8080` in browser.
+You can test the server by running `node server` and access `http://localhost:8080` in browser.

 You may remember in last tutorial the subscriber uses an API in Web PubSub SDK to generate an access token from connection string and use it to connect to the service.
 This is usually not safe in a real world application as connection string has high privilege to do any operation to the service so you don't want to share it with any client.
 Let's change this access token generation process to a REST API at server side, so client can call this API to request an access token every time it needs to connect, without need to hold the connection string.